vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Moon should be in Makara rāśi, Jupiter in Taurus (Vrsabha), there is amāyāsyā; this is called Kumbhayoga.
 Bath at Prayāga on this yoga is deemed to be more meritorious than a thousand Aśvamedhas, a hundred Vājapeyas and a lakh of pradakṣiṇās round the earth.
 Bath at Prayāga and the large concourse of sādhus are the two predominant objects of those who gather there in thousands and sometimes millions.
 It is in three parts, first is Makarasankranti, the 2nd ( the chief one and called Pūrṇakumbha ) is amāvāsyā and 3rd is Vasantapancami, In 1954 A. D. the threo datos were 14th January, 3rd February and 7th February.
 Some hold that the three days are Makarasankranti, Pausa Pūrṇimā and Amāvāsyā.
 There are other Kumbha-yogas viz. at Haridvāra when Jupiter is in Kumbharāśi and Sun enters Meṣa, at Nasik when Jupiter is in Simha and Sun and Moon in Karkaṭa, at Ujjain when Sun is in Tula and

 Jupiter in Vrścika.
 Kumbhikāvrata--on K. Gu.
-11; tithi; Visnu deity; HV I. 1105-8,
+11; tithi; Viṣṇu deity; HV I. 1105-8,

 VP (folio 211 ); both quote Skanda.
 Kūrmadvādasi-on P. śu.
 12; tithi; Nārāyaṇa; KKV 317-319,